Hariom8899/DevTinder/notes.md

 but adding /DB_Name will create a DataBase like below shown 'mongodb+srv://hariomtiwari2288:iPe2ZgxeqnRQVRyR@hariomfirstdb.egr0c.mongodb.net/devTinder' always use async-await when dealing with DB operation also right the code in try-catch block

+app.use(express.json()) is middleware to convert the Json data to Js Obj and append it to the request Object